kursion/js-cache-my-libs/README.md

 What about the author ?
 =======================
 He stopped playing World of Warcraft to create small tools for the community.
 It might not be very usefull for most of you but he enjoys a lot typing text and eating Marshmallows in front of his screen... no matter what !
-Actually he works at AgFlow with a very great team that going to kill him because he is not fully concentrate on the work and invovlved in some stupid create that are useless for them !
+Actually he works at AgFlow with a very great team that going to kill him because he is not fully concentrate on the work and involved in some stupid creation that are useless for them !
 Shit !